Zum Hauptinhalt springen

 The April 2024 Bitcoin halving cut the block reward from 6.25 BTC to 3.125 BTC per block.
 (Source: faq-master.md, §4 "Bitcoin Halving")

 With half the coins produced per block, the margin between production cost and market price now determines who stays solvent.
-For individual miners and co-investors in Germany and Austria, the tax classification of mining income is no longer a rounding error.
+For individual miners in Germany and Austria, the tax classification of mining income is no longer a rounding error.
 It is a structural cost.

 ---